Linear strands of multigraded free resolutions: Introduction

 To discuss our results in detail, we must fix some notation.
 Let $\kk$ be a field, and let $S = \kk[x_0, \dots, x_n]$, graded by an abelian group $A$.
 We denote by $\zero$ the identity in $A$.
 We will assume that $S$ has a \defi{positive $A$-grading}, by which we mean that $S_\zero = \kk$ and that there exists a homomorphism $\theta\colon A \to \Z$ such that $\theta(\deg(x_i)) > 0$ for all $i$.
 Our main example is the case where $S$ is the Cox ring of a projective toric variety $X$ and $A=\Cl(X)$ is the divisor class group of $X$.

-Let $M$ be a finitely generated graded $S$-module that is generated in degree $\mathbf{0}$ and $F$ its minimal free resolution.
+Let $M$ be a finitely generated graded $S$-module that is generated in degree $\mathbf{0}$ and $F$ its minimal $A$-graded free resolution (such resolutions always exist; see e.g. \cite[Lemma 3.11(1)]{botbol-chardin}).
 In the case where $S$ is standard graded, i.e. $A = \Z$ and $\deg(x_i) = 1$ for all $i$, the \defi{linear strand} of $F$ is the subcomplex generated by elements of each $F_i$ of degree $i$.
 In other words, the linear strand is the subcomplex given by the summands of $F$ that come from the first row of its Betti table; it has the form $S^{b_0}\gets S(-1)^{b_1} \gets S(-2)^{b_2}\gets \cdots$, and the entries of the differentials are $\kk$-linear combinations of the variables.

 To define the linear strand of a multigraded free resolution, we first ask: what does it mean for a multigraded complex to be ``linear"?
 A key observation is that the degrees of the generators of the free modules may be insufficient to determine linearity.
 As a simple example, take $S=\kk[x_0,x_1]$ with $\deg(x_0)=1$ and $\deg(x_1)=2$, and consider the complexes